anilgeorge04/anilgeorge04.github.io/opinions/_posts/2021-03-24-north-star-metric.md

 ---
-title: "North Star Metric - The secret to smart KPIs"
+title: "North Star - Secret to smart KPIs"
 excerpt: "What's the best KPI to track?"
 header:
     teaser: /assets/images/north-star/undraw_datapoints.png
-tags:
-    - decision making
-    - metrics
-    - mental model
 ---
 We track metrics to measure progress.
 From a specific feature within a product to an entire business, metrics help us make quantitative sense of performance.
 So the secret is to identify the Key Performance Indicators (KPI) to track.